ondrej-nemec/JI/README.md

 * [Logging](ji-logging) - Implementation Logger interface from Common.
 * [Database](ji-database) - Contains: SQL Query Builder and database migrations.
 * [Database tests](ji-testing) - Extends jUnit for testing with database.
-* [Server-Client communication](ji-communication) - Provide server/client communication (secured or not secured) using Java sockets.
+* [Server-Client communication](ji-communication) - Provide server/client communication (secured or unsecured) using Java sockets.
 Implements web server too.

 ## Include in your project

 JI uses for publication <a href="https://jitpack.io/">JitPack</a>.
-Allow you include this project by using Gradle or Maven.
+It allows you to include this project by using Gradle or Maven.

 ### Include using Gradle